Coffee Shop Branding Guide: Build a Memorable Café Identity

 Lady and the Bear — Bellwether customer café

-Your brand is more than a logo—it's how customers perceive, remember, and talk about your coffee shop.
+Your brand is more than a logo — it's how customers perceive, remember, and talk about your coffee shop.
 Strong branding creates emotional connection, justifies premium pricing, and builds loyalty that survives competition.
-This guide covers how to develop a cohesive brand identity that resonates with your target customers.
+This guide covers how to develop a cohesive brand identity that resonates with your target customers and shows up consistently across every touchpoint.

 Brand identityName, logo, colors, typographyVisual recognition